julianoMa/BelotePlus/README.md

 - Automatically distribute teams across tables so they never play together twice
 - Calculate scores and rankings
 - A projector-friendly page for players to follow detailed scores and table assignments
-- (WIP) Ability to edit scores before ranking in case of typing errors
+- Ability to edit scores before ranking in case of typing errors

 ## Installation